 Best Performance Rain Jacket

 Arc’teryx is known for top-of-the-line quality and prices to match, and the British Columbia-based brand has long been our go-to for premium weather protection.
-With a recent reconfiguration of their lineup, they’ve moved their rain shells away from the Zeta collection into the versatile Beta series.
-Combining 3-layer Gore-Tex construction with a host of technical features (including a helmet-compatible hood and pit zips), the Beta LT blurs the line between rain jacket and hardshell and delivers trustworthy performance for four-season hiking and backcountry exploring.
-And as we’ve come to expect from the brand, all of the Beta LT’s details are nicely sorted, with premium seam taping, streamlined seams, and a fit that is reasonably trim but roomy enough for layering.
+With a reconfiguration of their lineup, they’ve moved their rain shells away from the Zeta collection to the versatile Beta series.
+Combining 3-layer Gore-Tex construction with a host of technical features (including a helmet-compatible hood and pit zips), the Beta SL blurs the line between rain jacket and hardshell and delivers trustworthy performance for 4-season hiking and backcountry exploring.
+And as we’ve come to expect from the brand, all of the Beta SL's details are nicely sorted, including an adjustable and helmet-compatible hood, Velcro-equipped cuffs, dual drawcords at the hem, water-resistant zippers, and Gore's C-Knit backer that adds a nice dose of next-to-skin comfort.

-See the Men's Arc'teryx Beta LT See the Women's Arc'teryx Beta LT
+See the Men's Arc'teryx Beta SL See the Women's Arc'teryx Beta SL

 Best Stretchy Rain Jacket